JonathanRErb/jonathanrerb.github.io/index.md

 Hello,

 Welcome to my professional page where you can learn more about my skills, experience, and talents.
-I have been a software engineer for over 25 years with a primary focus on embedded systems.
+I have been a software engineer for over 25 years with a primary focus on embedded systems and cybersecurity.
 The contents here are intended to supplement my resume and present a more detailed picture of my professional abilities.

 Thanks for visiting!